| |

 The best thing you can do to acclimate your students to school is to follow the same routine every day (as much as possible).

-Knowing what comes next, and being able to rely on a predictable rhythm, helps reassure anxious kids.
+Knowing what comes next and being able to rely on a predictable rhythm helps reassure anxious kids.
 Those first few days are going to feel really long to some children.

 Get busy right away.

-Kindergarten Morning Tubs are a great for keeping students busy and they are already planned for you.
+Kindergarten Morning Tubs are great for keeping students busy and they are already planned for you.
 Plus they are simple enough that the activities can be completed even on the first day of school.

 Don't dive right into instruction or expect them to know how to sit still or follow directions immediately.
 It will take some time to teach them routines and expectations.

-That's the most important thing about kindergarten, beyond teaching basic skills we are teaching children how to “do” school.
-And that takes time and patience.
+That's the most important thing about kindergarten.
+Beyond teaching basic skills, we are teaching children how to “do” school, and that takes time and patience.

 If you're a PreK or Kindergarten teacher you know that the first day of school can be a scary time for students.
 Some students are eager to get into their new classroom, while other students are crying on the first day of school.
 Here are eight practical tips and strategies you can use as you help students with separation anxiety.